gaperton/Type-R/docs/chapters/record.md

 ## Definition

-Record is defined as a regular ES6 class, except:
+Record is defined as a regular ES6 class with the following additional rules:

 - it *must* extend the `Record` base class;
 - it *must* be preceded with the `@define` decorator;